bmeyers202/Language-Parser/README.md

 #### Known Deficiencies and Bugs:
 **Known Bugs and Deficiencies**
-* Pass/Fail statements are not right justified to prevent errors that could arrise from varying statment lengths in ex.txt file.
+* Pass/Fail statements are not right justified to prevent errors that could arrise from varying statement lengths in ex.txt file.

 #### Lessons Learned:
 * It can be time consuming to learn new programs (flex and bison)
 * If your not sure, always ask for clarification from the professor
 * There's many great resouces out there to help solve whatever problem you encounter
-* Starting programs well before the deadline is very helpful
+* Starting programs well before the deadline is very helpful as it allows time for questions
 * Test program with all types of inputs
 <!-----------------------------------------[ EOF: README.md ]--------------------------------->